 The Synod of Young Adults for the Diocese of Phoenix

-As part of the Jubilee Year of Hope, Bishop Dolan has launched the Synod of Young Adults in the Diocese of Phoenix.
-Young adults ages 18-39 from across the diocese are invited to come and share their ideas and concerns about the Church and society.
+Young adults ages 18-39 from across the diocese were invited to come and share their ideas and concerns about the Church and society, offering their candid feedback to four topics proposed by Bishop Dolan.

-The Synod of Young Adults involves synodal listening sessions at parishes, Newman Centers, and other locations throughout the diocese from mid-August to the end of November.
+The Synod of Young Adults has involved synodal listening sessions conducted at parishes, Newman Centers, and other locations throughout the diocese from mid-August to the end of November.
+Additionally, an online survey was made available during the month of November to enable more young adults to have input into the Synod.
+More than 950 young adults participated, either at an in-person listening session or in the survey.

-This is an exciting opportunity for all young adults to engage with the broader Church, share their voices, and shape the direction of the Catholic faith in today’s world.
+The listening phase of the Young Adult Synod has concluded, with deep gratitude to all those young adults who took the time to engage with the broader Church, share their voices, and helped to shape the direction of the Catholic faith in today’s world.

 First: